offmywave011/masterconcrete/OCR-document-scanning.md

 The OCR engine works with prepared optimized images.
 More specifically, it takes an image from a page which is stored as `Page.ImageType.OPTIMIZED`.
 By default, `PageFactory` does not provide this image for you, so it is up to you to pre-process the image and save it.

-Typically it iss done like this:
+Typically it is done like this:

     File imageFile = pageStoreStrategy.getImageFile(page.getId(), Page.ImageType.ORIGINAL);